skylovely/ServerSync-iOS/README.md

 Other solutions are [Kronos](https://github.com/lyft/Kronos) and [TrueTime.swift](https://github.com/instacart/TrueTime.swift).
 They both work the same way but they miss the main point.
 They don't synchronize to _your_ server.
 They synchronize to the _true_ global UTC time, which means you have to also synchronize your server.
 They don't provide a complementary solution for your server.
 This is an **extra hassle** which is unnecessary (and probably overkill) for 99% of all apps.

 The library is written in Swift 2.
 It will be converted to Swift 3 when my project makes the transition in a few months.
+If you want, you can change it and do a pull-request.
+It will be a trivial change.

 Installation